kno2502/amazon-associates-link-builder/readme.txt

 = Installing =
 To install the Amazon Associates Link Builder plugin: <br />
 1. Log in to your WordPress dashboard, navigate to the Plugins menu and click Add New. <br />
-2. In the search field type â€œAmazon Associates Link Builderâ€ and click Search Plugins.
-You can install it by simply clicking â€œInstall Nowâ€.
+2. In the search field type **Amazon Associates Link Builder** and click Search Plugins.
+You can install it by simply clicking **Install Now**.

 = Updating =
 Automatic updates should work like a charm.
 That said, it's always good practice to back up your templates just in case.